Franciszheyoooo/HCI-PORTFOLIOOOOO/README.md

 # HCI-PORTFOLIOOOOO
-hello my name is francis
+hello my name is Francis Emmanuel P. Remedio, a freshman studying BSIS at University Of San Carlos.